jonlow/accessible-non-modal-dialog/README.md

-accessible-modal-dialog
+accessible-non-modal-dialog
 =======================

-An demonstration of how to code a modal dialog/window so that it is accessible to people with disabilities.
+An demonstration of how to code a non-modal dialog/window so that it is accessible to people with disabilities.